hamid0740/LinkForest/English/README.md

 ## 📝How to contribute?
 Every contribution is welcomed.
-Just open a [pull request](https://github.com/hamid0740/LinkForest/pulls) and submit your codes there.
+Just open a [Pull request](https://github.com/hamid0740/LinkForest/pulls) and submit your codes there.
 Once accepted, your codes will be added.
-Also if you have any ideas that can make this template better, submit an [issue](https://github.com/hamid0740/LinkForest/issues) describing your idea.
+Also if you have any ideas that can make this template better, submit it in [Discussions](https://github.com/hamid0740/LinkForest/discussions) section.
+To report any bugs or problems, open an [Issue](https://github.com/hamid0740/LinkForest/issues) describing the bug.

 ## 🧰External resources